Linearized supergravity with a dynamical preferred frame

 We now want to generalize the linearized SUGRA to the case when Lorentz invariance is broken down to the $SO(3)$ subgroup of spatial rotations by a vacuum expectation value (VEV) of a timelike vector field.
 To this end, we introduce \cite{Pujolas:2011sk} a chiral vector superfield $U^a$ obeying the constraint (\ref{Unorm}).
 As a consequence of this constraint, the field develops a c-number VEV $w^a$ satisfying the relations,

-They imply that $\Im w^a$ is always spacelike and thus, unless $\Im w^a=0$, the vacuum breaks both Lorentz and rotational symmetries.
+They imply that $\Re w^a$ is always timelike and $\Im w^a$ is spacelike.
+Thus, unless $\Im w^a=0$, the vacuum breaks both Lorentz and rotational symmetries.
 In this paper we are interested in quadratic theory around a rotationally invariant vacuum, so we focus on the case of real $w^a$.
-Then there is a preferred Lorentz frame where $w^a$ has the form, \be w^a=(1,0,0,0)\;. \ee It is important to stress that, despite the breaking of Lorentz invariance, SUSY is preserved as it corresponds to translations in the superspace that leave the aether VEV invariant \cite{GrootNibbelink:2004za,Pujolas:2011sk}.
+Then there is a preferred Lorentz frame where $w^a$ has the form, \be w^a=(1,0,0,0)\;. \ee It is important to stress that, despite the breaking of Lorentz invariance, all SUSY generators are preserved as they corresponds to translations in the superspace that leave the aether VEV invariant \cite{GrootNibbelink:2004za,Bolokhov:2005cj,Pujolas:2011sk}.